Gentle Growth.

 I’m glad you’re here.

-Therapy should meet you where you are both financially and emotionally.
-Individual sessions are $100, with additional rates for EMDR and family therapy listed on my Services page.
+Therapy should fit your needs, both financially and emotionally.
+Individual sessions cost $100.
+You can find rates for EMDR and family therapy on my Services page.

-I reserve a limited number of reduced‑fee spots for clients who need a lower rate.
-For those who prefer a structured low‑fee option, I also partner with Open Path, which offers ongoing reduced‑rate sessions through their network.
+I offer a few reduced-fee spots for clients who need a lower rate.
+If you want a more structured low-fee option, I also work with Open Path, which provides ongoing reduced-rate sessions through their network.

 Fees & Accessibility